KhronosGroup/Vulkan-Samples/docs/testing.md

 * `cmake`
 * (Optional) `adb` if you plan to use Android

-You will also need to have built the Vulkan Best Practices in 64 bit, with the CMake flag `VKB_BUILD_SAMPLES`, `VKB_BUILD_TESTS`, and `VKB_SYMLINKS` set to `ON`, and in addition to this install a working `.apk` onto a device if you plan on testing on Android.
+You will also need to have built the Vulkan Best Practices in 64 bit, with the CMake flag `VKB_BUILD_SAMPLES`, `VKB_BUILD_TESTS` and in addition to this install a working `.apk` onto a device if you plan on testing on Android.

 **Before you begin a system test on Android, ensure that the device is held in landscape, and there isn't an instance of Vulkan Best Practice running already.**